Russia registers over 6,000 new COVID-19 cases in past 24 hours | International

 Russia registers over 6,000 new COVID-19 cases in past 24 hours

-Moscow [Russia], September 19 (ANI/Sputnik): Health authorities in Russia have registered 6,065 new coronavirus cases in the past 24 hours, up from 5,905 the day before, bringing the country's cumulative toll close to 1.1 million, the Russian coronavirus response center said on Saturday.
-"Over the past day, 6,065 new COVID-19 cases were confirmed in 84 regions of Russia, including 1,460 -- or 24.1 percent -- of active cases with no clinical symptoms," the response center said, specifying that Russia's cumulative toll has now reached 1,097,251 cases.
+Moscow [Russia], September 20 (ANI/Sputnik): Health authorities in Russia have registered 6,148 new coronavirus cases in the past 24 hours, up from 6,065 the day before, bringing the country's cumulative toll to surpass 1.1 million, the Russian coronavirus response center said on Sunday.
+"Over the past day, 6,148 new COVID-19 cases were confirmed in 84 regions of Russia, including 1,397 -- or 22.7 percent -- of active cases with no clinical symptoms," the response center said, specifying that Russia's cumulative toll has now reached 1,103,399 cases.

 - READ MORE ON: